BND Hamburger Icon

 CareCloud FAQs

-CareCloud is a company that provides medical software, such as electronic medical record (EMR) and medical practice management software (PMS), to healthcare practices.
+CareCloud is a company that provides medical software, such as EMR and medical PMS, to healthcare practices.
 It also offers tools for practices looking to add e-commerce to their offerings.
 Additionally, you can outsource your medical billing to CareCloud through its revenue cycle management (RCM) services.

 Over 4.5 million patients visit doctors who use CareCloud for their EMR and PMS.